COVID-19's financial impact puts personal spending in the spotlight - NewsChannel 3-12

 Some people are using their credit cards to maintain their standard of living.

-Tim Tremblay of Tremblay Financial Services in Santa Barbara advices clients not to max out their credit cards or use them more often.
+Tim Tremblay of Tremblay Financial Services in Santa Barbara advises clients not to max out their credit cards or use them more often.

-"Because of COVID-19 the rules have changed, you can borrow as much as a $100,000 out of your IRA, or your 401K, and you can pay it back within 3 years.
+"Because of COVID-19, the rules have changed.
+You can borrow as much as $100,000 out of your IRA, or your 401K, and you can pay it back within 3 years.
 Don't use a credit card.
 It is the worst thing you can do."

 He said people are learning about "Lifestyle Creep," It refers to people spending more during the good times that can easily be disrupted.